Take a look at this video about bullying, called: 'Let's stop bullying for all: advice from disabled young people to other disabled young people.'

 If the bullying is extremely serious and the bully is over the age of ten, the bully could be prosecuted for a criminal offence, for example, assault or harassment.
 If the school has been unable to stop the bullying, you may wish to report the matter to the police.

 If you’ve suffered abuse at school this may also be a hate incident or hate crime.
 You can report a hate incident or crime to the police.
-For more information on hate crime, see Hate crime.
+You can find more information on hate crime here

 If the police will not act, or if the bully is under the age of ten, you could seek advice from a solicitor about other legal action.
 For example, it may be possible to take legal action for negligence against the school and the local education authority for failure in their duty of care to the pupil.

-In England, guidance about bullying for parents, pupils and teachers is available from the GOV.UK website at: www.gov.uk/bullying-at-school/the-law.
+In England, guidance about bullying for parents, pupils and teachers is available on the Government website.
+Find the guidance here.

 LSCB for Westminster, Kensington and Chelsea and Hammersmith and Fulham provides some information about bullying and contact details for the relevant departments within your borough that might be able to offer advice and support.

 In addition, you might find the following charities and organisations useful: